ansys/pydynamicreporting/doc/source/userguide/index.rst

-On the Ansys Dynamic Reporting object, you can execute the :func:`visualize_report<ansys.dynamicreporting.core.Service.visualize_report>` method to visualize all items that are currently present in the session.
+On the Ansys Dynamic Reporting object, you can execute the :func:`visualize_report<ansys.dynamicreporting.core.Service.visualize_report>` method to visualize all items that are present in the session.

 The following code results in an widget embedded in the app that you are running from.
 It shows that both items (image and text) have been created.